 Basic Allowance for Subsistence (BAS) and Basic Allowance for Housing (BAH) can be dramatically affected by a military divorce.
 Because eligibility for these programs can differ based on location and command, if you are a military member seeking a divorce, you consult with your S1, Orderly Room, or Commander's Support Staff before your military divorce is finalized.

-If you are seeking a military divorce, we urge you to call 314.441.7793 for a free consultation.
-Our St. Louis military divorce attorneys serve clients from Scott AFB, Fort Leonard Wood, and from other area bases and Guard/Reserve units.
+Seeking a military divorce?
+Call 314.441.7793 for a free consultation.
+Our team of St. Louis military divorce attorneys serve clients from Scott AFB, Fort Leonard Wood, and from other area bases and Guard/Reserve units.